makrai/notes/li17-affective-from-wordembedding.md

 # 1 Intro

-* Affective computing from text has many potential applications, such as the
+* applications of Affective computing from text
   * analysis of consumer opinions on a company’s products [2],
   * recommendation systems for movies, books, music or pictures based on user’s emotions [3],